AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ## Configuration

-Radar plot has several distinctive configuration options, which are presented in this section: chart rotation and background settings.
+Radar chart has several distinctive configuration options, which are presented in section "Chart rotation and background settings".

 ### Start angle